Southampton

 Massachusetts

-VIEW 45 COMMUNITY LISTINGS
+VIEW 51 COMMUNITY LISTINGS Southampton

 Situated in southwest Massachusetts about six miles from the Connecticut border, Southampton, Mass., is a vibrant suburb of nearby Springfield with 6,090 residents within its 29.1 square miles.